Betelhem-Belete/GithubSearchApp/README.md

 # GithubSearchApp
-vanilla js for search a user in github
+vanilla js to search a user in github